 Compliance Requirements vary widely between industries, driven by specific regulatory requirements.
 However, Compliance streams should also address universal issues of appropriate workplace behaviours including harassment, discrimination and workplace health and safety.

 Technical requirements also vary with each industry.
 There will likely be some accredited technical training available from registered training providers.
 However, technical training can also originate from within the firm, as internal experts share best practices in the technical aspects of each role and industry.
 This is often the ‘street smarts’ to match the ‘book smarts’.
-As a result, it is often this stream of ‘technical best practice’ which is of greatest interest to professionals as they feel familiar with the topic and keen to improve upon it.
+As a result, it is often this stream of ‘technical best practice’ which is of greatest interest to employees as they feel familiar with the topic and keen to improve upon it.

 Topics in the Compliance and Technical stream will depend on your industry, but can include…